davdma/floodmaps/README.md

 To collect and process satellite imagery, I have created an automated data pipeline implemented in the Python script `sample_mpc.py`.
 The script is run on the Argonne Bebop computing cluster and submitted as a job through the bash script `sample_job.sh`.

 What it does:
-* Queries extreme precipitation events between 2016-present using the [PRISM dataset](https://prism.oregonstate.edu/).
+* Queries extreme precipitation events from 2016-present using the [PRISM dataset](https://prism.oregonstate.edu/).
-* Copernicus Sentinel-2 RGB bands and the B8 near infrared band.
+* Downloads Sentinel-2 RGB and B8 near-infrared bands from [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a) as 4km x 4km geographic tiles with 10m resolution.
+* Adds supplementary information to each tile - roads, flowlines, waterbodies, slope, elevation (DEM) - as well as calculating the Normalized Difference Water Index (NDWI).

 However, by themselves these raw satellite images lack the labels we need for modeling.
 So we must label water pixels ourselves.